billthefarmer/blog/blog/content/post/musical-temperaments.md

     - tuner
 ---

-My tuner app uses equal temperament because that is the current standard and it is relatively easy to calculate using double precision arithmetic and maths library functions.
+My [Tuner app][1] uses equal temperament because that is the current standard and it is relatively easy to calculate using double precision arithmetic and maths library functions.
 First, declare some constants.